Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the International Conference on Cohesive Societies on 8 September 2022.

 We’ve all had our own experience navigating the last two and a half years of Covid-19.
 It has been a difficult journey, full of ups and downs.
 We have our share of setbacks everywhere around the world, but I believe it has taught us some valuable lessons.
 Beyond a public health crisis, the pandemic was also a test of social cohesion.
 It demanded the best of everyone in society.
 From government to healthcare workers, from essential workers to ordinary citizens, everyone had to come together and do their part.
 Key to that collective action was trust – trust in the medical authorities and in one’s government to manage the crisis; trust in one another to do the right thing.
 Under the pressing strain of a pandemic, the true texture of society shone through.
 Whether people would mask up and get themselves vaccinated.
 Whether they would exercise personal and social responsibility and whether they would rally together to support one another.
 All these revealed the strength of trust and social cohesion of our societies, and indeed it turned out to be a key factor why some countries fared better than others in dealing with the pandemic.

 An Oxford study, for example, found that high-trust countries had lower Covid death rates1.
 They looked at all the different factors, whether it was a country’s healthcare system, or medical advice, but in the end none of these things were the defining factors that resulted in lower death rates.
 The key factor was the level of trust in a society.
-So having strong foundation of trust matters, and it matters greatly.
-When crisis hits, if trust is high, half the battle is won.
+So having a strong foundation of trust matters, and it matters greatly.
+When a crisis hits, if trust is high, half the battle is won.

 Across many countries we are fortunately now in a better situation than before where Covid is concerned, but the challenges never end.
 Supply chain disruptions have led to the rising costs of food, fuel, and electricity, straining social cohesion in many places.
 Geopolitical tensions have made the world even more dangerous, troubled and volatile.
 In such a backdrop, peace and stability in Asia can no longer be taken for granted.
 Each of our societies will be tested, perhaps severely in the coming years.
 Therefore, the question for all of us is this: How can we deepen the reservoir of trust in our societies, to strengthen social cohesion in our societies as we enter a more volatile world?